 Night Ranger are most famous of course for one of the most beloved and polarizing AOR power ballads in history, “Sister Christian”.
 “MOTORING”!
 And it does rule…but “When You Close Your Eyes” will always be the one for me.
-It was Top 20 hit in 1984 and a welcome addition to the the noble pantheon of hit songs about getting acquainted in the back of a Chevrolet, effortlessly equaling the majesty of it’s predecessors by Bob Seger and, of course, Sammy Johns.
-Which is to say “When You Close Your Eyes” is about as straight forward as it gets, a clumsily wistful bit of reminiscing and wondering about an old love wrapped in an optimistic and gloriously melodic tune.
+It was Top 20 hit in 1984 and a welcome addition to the the noble pantheon of hit songs about getting acquainted in the back of a Chevrolet, effortlessly equaling the majesty of its predecessors by Bob Seger and, of course, Sammy Johns.
+Which is to say “When You Close Your Eyes” is about as straightforward as it gets, a clumsily wistful bit of reminiscence about an old love wrapped in an optimistic and gloriously melodic tune.
 In an interview with Songfacts in 2010, Night Ranger’s Jack Blades explained his inspiration for writing it this way;

 I thought about my old girlfriend, where we split up, and I wonder if she ever thinks about the past, and all these things you went through when you were growing up, and all these things you did when you were together…and your first love…and the first woman that I made love to.
 And then everybody moves on in their lives, and you just go in separate ways.
 And I always wondered, “When you close your eyes, do you think about me?”